Kyoku57/pygame_xps/src/video_adventure_game/README.md

   --config-file=<path_to_scenario_file>
 ```

-The main program analyse the scenario file to register clip, create audio cache, calculate menu timing.
-Error are raised if:
+The main program analyses the scenario file to register clips, create audio cache, calculate menu timing.
+Errors are raised if:
 - assets_dir, cache_dir, scenario file missing,
 - Clips or Scenes don't exist,
 - Clip ID or Scene ID are duplicated,